wcm-io/wcm-io-tooling/maven/plugins/wcmio-content-package-maven-plugin/src/site/markdown/index.md

 But there are some features missing, and this is where `wcmio-content-package-maven-plugin` steps in:

-* `install` goal:
+#### `install` goal

 * `force` property - if set to false a package is not uploaded or installed if it was already uploaded before.
 * `recurive` property - if set to true nested packages get installed as well.
 * `packageFiles` property - allows installing multiple package files referenced from local filesystem or from maven repository at once.

-* `download` goal:
-    * // TODO
+If you only want to manage your `content-package` Maven project to install the content stored in the build artifact of the current project you can use the Adobe plugin.

-To make it easy switching between both plugins most properties have the same name and default values.
+To make it easy switching between both plugins most properties have the same names and default values.

+#### `download` goal

+The Adobe plugin has several limitations defining which package to download via the download goal.
+Basically it works only if only one version of the package is installed, and when the path to this package is specified directly and not via the artifact properties.

+The `wcmio-content-package-maven-plugin` takes another strategy to download a package that was uploaded before.
+It first starts an upload of the package (without installing it).
+If it already exists CRX responds with the path to this package - this path is used to build the package and download it.
+Thus the latest package filter options from the local POM are used as well.
+This strategy is targeted only on `content-package` Maven projects, not for downloading arbitrary packages.

 [usage]: usage.html